zangston/blog/_posts/2023-12-16-fourth-year-fall.md

 ## being in love with my best friend
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/1NeLwFETswx8Fzxl2AFl91?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+i suppose my story of switching into astronomy isn't complete with a romantic subplot

 for context, i need to start at the beginning of the year, because my love life has never been simple. over winter break, i met someone who was in no means good for me at all. i only began to like her because she like the attention i gave her and i liked that she would respond to my messages quickly. she didn't really have her life together, and would treat me terribly in the process of her personal struggles, but because i wanted to see her get better, i would put up with her darker moments. after a while, i realized this was not good for me, and i distanced myself from her. she eventually became emotionally manipulative, and i had to completely cut her off.

 i spent the spring semester emotionally withdrawn after all of that drama, and chose to bury myself in my school work. it acutally wasn't all that bad, and i didn't have to worry about getting my heart broken or being treated badly, which, considering much of my love life, was much-needed. i realized that this was part of a larger trend where i'd find someone i liked, realized it wouldn't work out, and spend the next 9 months closed off because i was sore from the previous heartbreak.